South Road Properties: Cebu Bus Rapid Transit System

 The Cebu Bus Rapid Transit System is a planned mass transit system for Cebu City.
 Once completed, it is expected to serve the SRP, and allows for a connection all the way to the Cebu IT Park.
 The Cebu BRT is also expected to become the first operational bus rapid transit project in the Philippines upon completion.

 South Road Properties Roundabout

 The SRP Roundabout or the SRP Rotunda is a proposed four-lane rotunda.
 It is to be located at the junction of the Cebu South Coastal Road and F. Vestil Street.
 The proposal of the project was approved by the Cebu City council on August 18, 2021.
 The rotunda project was proposed as to ease the traffic situation in the area and for a shorter route for motorists bound for Mambaling, instead of taking a U-Turn slot under the SRP viaduct.
-Construction is expected to be completed by 2023.
+Construction was expected to be completed by 2023, but as of 2024, there is currently no progress.